From 7,000 designs and ideas submitted by Utahns from across the state.

 - Blue for knowledge, freedom, and tradition, as well as Utah's natural lakes and dark skies.

-- A band of rugged white suggests Utahns’ idea of home, and evoke the mountains that called to, and cradled, generations of our ancestors.
+- A band of rugged white suggests Utahns’ idea of home, and evoke the mountains that called to, and cradled, generations of our ancestors and Utah's tribal nations.

 - A gold hexagon for prosperity and industry, our state's slogan, and our desert landscapes.